 This program incorporates utilization management tools to encourage appropriate and cost-effective use of Part D medications.
-The Blue Shield of California Pharmacy & Therapeutics Committee review and approve these requirements and limits to help us provide quality coverage to our Members.
+The Blue Shield of California Pharmacy & Therapeutics Committee reviews and approves these requirements to provide quality coverage to our Members.
 These tools include, but are not limited to prior authorization, clinical edits, quantity limits and step therapy.

 - Age Limits: Some drugs may require a prior authorization if the patient's age does not meet the manufacturer, FDA, and clinical practice guidelines. - Quantity Limits: For certain drugs, we limit the amount of the drug we will cover per prescription or for a defined period.
 Similar to the age limit, the quantity limit threshold is based on manufacturer, FDA, and clinical practice guidelines. - Prior Authorization: Prior authorization is required for certain drugs.
-Typically, a prior authorization is established to ensure appropriate use. - Step Therapy: In some cases, Blue Shield Promise Health Plan will require that the patient has a trial of a first-line medication, prior to approving a second-line medication. - Generic Substitution: When there is a generic version of a brand-name drug available, our network pharmacies will automatically dispense the generic version, unless the prescription indicates "brand only".
-If an FDA-approved generic alternative is available on the Blue Shield Promise Health Plan formulary, the prescribing physician will need to submit medical justification for the use of the brand product. - Therapeutic interchange: Is the practice of offering clinically appropriate, cost effective formulary alternatives.
-Blue Shield Promise Health Plan will work with the prescribing physicians to get this accomplished.
+Typically, a prior authorization is established to ensure appropriate use. - Step Therapy: In some cases, Blue Shield Promise will require that the patient has a trial of a first-line medication, prior to approving a second-line medication. - Generic Substitution: When there is a generic version of a brand-name drug available, our network pharmacies will automatically dispense the generic version, unless the prescription indicates "brand only".
+If an FDA-approved generic alternative is available on the Blue Shield Promise Health Plan Formulary, the prescribing physician will need to submit medical justification for the use of the brand product.

+• Therapeutic interchange: Is the practice of offering clinically appropriate, costeffective formulary alternatives.
+Blue Shield Promise will work with the prescribing physicians to get this accomplished.

-The Blue Shield Promise Health Plan formulary is available on the Blue Shield Promise Health Plan website at www.blueshieldca.com/promise.
-To ensure Members receive high quality, cost-effective and appropriate drug therapy, Blue Shield Promise Health Plan will maintain drug formularies consistent with the required pharmacy benefit design.
+The Blue Shield Promise Health Plan Formulary is available on the Blue Shield Promise website at www.blueshieldca.com/promise.
+To ensure Members receive high quality, cost-effective and appropriate drug therapy, Blue Shield Promise will maintain drug formularies consistent with the required pharmacy benefit design.
 The formularies will be maintained by the Blue Shield of California Pharmacy & Therapeutics (P&T) Committee.